Chaklader/SignalSyncPro/papers/PAPER_2.md

 - Visualization: Which features drive decisions for each action?

 Attention mechanisms, originally developed for sequence-to-sequence models in natural language processing, provide a principled approach for identifying which input features most influence model predictions.
-We augment the trained DQN architecture with an attention layer that computes importance weights over the 32-dimensional state vector.
-This addition does not change the learned policy—the original Q-network weights remain frozen—but provides interpretability by revealing which state components the network implicitly prioritizes.
+We adapt this concept for post-hoc analysis of our trained DQN by computing gradient-based attention weights over the 32-dimensional state vector.
+This approach does not modify the trained policy—the original Q-network remains unchanged—but provides interpretability by revealing which state components most strongly influence Q-value predictions.

-The attention mechanism operates by computing attention scores $e_i$ for each state dimension $s_i$, then normalizing these scores via softmax to obtain attention weights $\alpha_i$:
+Our gradient-based attention method computes feature importance by measuring how sensitive Q-values are to changes in each input feature.
+For a given state $\mathbf{s}$ and action $a$, we compute the gradient of the Q-value with respect to each state dimension:

 $$
-\alpha_i = \frac{\exp(e_i)}{\sum_{j=1}^{32} \exp(e_j)}
+g_i = \left|\frac{\partial Q(\mathbf{s}, a)}{\partial s_i}\right|
 $$

-where $e_i = \mathbf{w}_a^T \tanh(\mathbf{W}_s s_i + \mathbf{b}_a)$ is the attention score computed via a learned
+Features with large gradient magnitudes indicate that small perturbations to those features significantly affect the Q-value, revealing high importance for the decision.
+We then normalize these absolute gradients using softmax to obtain attention weights $\alpha_i$ that sum to 1:

+$$
+\alpha_i = \frac{\exp(g_i)}{\sum_{j=1}^{32} \exp(g_j)}
+$$

-transformation.
-The attention weights sum to 1 and indicate the relative importance of each state feature.
-High attention weight $\alpha_i$ suggests feature $s_i$ strongly influences the Q-value computation, while low weight indicates marginal influence.
+This normalization transforms raw gradient magnitudes into interpretable importance scores.
+High attention weight
+$\alpha_i$ indicates feature $s_i$ strongly influences the Q-value computation, while low weight indicates marginal influence.
+The softmax normalization ensures the weights form a probability distribution, allowing direct comparison of relative feature importance.

-We implement attention at the first hidden layer, after the 32-dimensional state vector is projected to 256 dimensions.
-The attention weights are computed for each forward pass, enabling analysis of how feature importance varies across different traffic states.
-Crucially, because we analyze a pre-trained model, we compute attention weights by examining gradient flow—features with large gradients $\frac{\partial Q}{\partial s_i}$ receive high attention, as small perturbations to these features significantly affect Q-values.

-This gradient-based attention reveals which features the trained network is most sensitive to, providing insights into the implicit decision logic learned during training.
-Unlike methods that modify the architecture during training, our post-hoc approach enables analysis of any trained DQN without requiring retraining.
+We compute these gradient-based attention weights for each state-action pair during analysis, enabling examination of how feature importance varies across different traffic scenarios and action selections.
+Because this method operates on gradients computed through the pre-trained network, it captures the implicit feature prioritization learned during training without requiring architectural modifications or retraining.
+This post-hoc approach can be applied to any trained feedforward DQN, making it broadly applicable beyond our specific traffic control architecture.

 ###### 4.1.2 Interpretation Protocol